-It is anticipated that WFP will continue to support local non-profits based on historical performance.
+It is anticipated that LKSM & WFP will continue to support local non-profits based on historical performance.
 The level of donations will vary through time depending on the health of the forest industry.

-The Corporate Communications & Engagement Specialist provides a list of supported organizations.
+The Corporate Communications & Engagement Specialist provides a summary of organizations contributed to by Operation.